Last updated on November 26th, 2023

-A couple of days back I migrate my blog from Rocket hosting to Bluehost.
+A couple of days back I migrated my blog from Rocket hosting to Bluehost.
 And I was shocked when I tested my site speed on Google Pagespeed Insights.

 It was 51 out of hundreds on Mobile, after migrating to Bluehost, it goes 95 out of hundred.
 You can check my live site speed here.

 Page Speed on Desktop:

 Again it blows my mind, it was 89 with my previous host, but with Bluehost, it goes hundreds.